 Ready for Makeen Marketing’s list of the ultimate tourist spots in Lahore?

 Pakistan’s tourism sector has been flourishing over the last few years with swathes of domestic and international crowds visiting the beautiful, culturally rich landmarks our country has to offer.
+S

 Apart from Karachi and Lahore, one of the most diverse cities in Pakistan is Lahore.
-Brimming with historical, and scenic landmarks, Lahore has easily become one of the most attractive tourist destinations.
+Brimming with historical, and scenic landmarks, Lahore has easily become one of the most attractive tourist destinations. o, we decided to create a list of our favorite spots to visit in Lahore.

 Follow this guide on the ultimate tourist spots in Lahore to find out why this city should be on every person’s bucket list.

 This beautiful crimson building, known as the second-largest mosque in the country is one of the most visited tourist spots in Lahore.
+Therefore, we had to include it on our list!

 Built-in 1673 AD, by the Mughal emperor Aurangzeb Alamgir, this impressive structure can hold more than 100,000 worshippers.
 During the construction of this breathtaking mosque, the red bricks were imported from Jaipur, India.

 The interior of this mosque is embellished with Manbatkari, or Stucco tracery, and a marble inlay.
-The motifs that are displayed on the interior of the mosque are of Indo-Greek, Central Asian as well as Indian architectural design.
+Moreover, the motifs that are displayed on the interior of the mosque are of Indo-Greek, Central Asian as well as Indian architectural design.
 This relic is an amazing example of Mughal architecture and is visited by people from all over the world and thus one of the ultimate tourist spots in Lahore.

-Minar e Pakistan
+Best Tourist Spots in Lahore: Minar e Pakistan

 This monument is one of the most cherished spectacles in our country.
 For many decades it’s been one of the go-to tourist spots in Lahore.
 We bet anyone you know who has visited Lahore has a picture posing in front of this lavish structure.